Chenxinjie65/Blockchain/README.md

 # Blockchain Project

-This blockchain project is a simple blockchain explorer that allows users to search and view detailed information about blocks, transactions, and addresses.
+This blockchain project is a simple blockchain and the blockchain explorer that allows users to search and view detailed information about blocks, transactions, and addresses.

 ## Features